 The State extends recognition and protection to its nationals in accordance with law.

-Protection may include, as the State is able: the issuance of documents; the maintenance of registers; assistance and representations in external relations; and the defence of the legal status of nationals.
+The State may, according to its capacity, extend protection including: the issuance of documents; the maintenance of registers; assistance and representations in external relations; and the defence of the legal status of nationals.

 The extent of protection, and any conditions upon it, shall be determined by law and by the practical capacities of the State.